thenumbernine/lua-ext/README.md

 `p:abs()` returns the absolute form of the path, as a Path object.

+### debug.lua

+use this like so:

+`lua -lext.debug ...`

+...and any single-line comments in any code that start with `--DEBUG:` will be uncommented.

 ### gcmem.lua: Provides FFI-based functions for manually or automatically allocating and freeing memory.
 WIP due to crashing in LuaJIT when you run `ptr = ffi.cast('T*', ptr)` and haven't bound `ptr` anywhere else.

 NOTICE: